 What is SMA?

-SMA is an inherited (genetic) condition that affects the nerves leading to your muscles, known as motor nerves.
-SMA prevents your muscles from receiving messages from your brain.
+Spinal muscular atrophy (SMA) is an inherited (genetic) condition that affects the nerves leading to the muscles, known as motor nerves.
+SMA prevents the muscles from receiving messages from the brain.
 Over time, the muscles become weaker and waste away.
 This process is known as atrophy.

-SMA affects muscles you can see, such as those in your arms and legs, and also muscles you don’t see, such as those used in breathing, coughing and swallowing.
+SMA affects muscles you can see, such as those in the arms and legs, and also muscles you don’t see, such as those used in breathing, coughing and swallowing.

 Type 1 SMA

 Type 1 SMA (also known as Werdnig-Hoffman disease) is the most common type, affecting about 6 out of 10 people with SMA.
 The symptoms first appear in babies under 6 months old.

 - lack of head control

 Babies with type 1 SMA usually face a difficult fight for survival.

 Type 2 SMA

 Type 2 SMA affects about 3 out of 10 people with SMA.
 It appears in children between 7 and 18 months old and is less severe than type 1 SMA.